rtrlib/handbook/source/intro.rst

 The RTRlib is a lightweight C library that implements the RPKI-RTR protocol for the client end (i.e., routers) and the proposed prefix origin validation scheme.
-The RTRlib provides functions to establish a connection to a single or multiple trusted caches using TCP or SSH transport connections, and further allows to determine the validation state of prefix to origin AS relations.
+The RTRlib provides functions to establish a connection to a single or multiple trusted caches using TCP and SSH transport connections, and further allows to determine the validation state of prefix to origin AS relations.

 :numref:`overview` shows a typical RPKI deployment, where trusted cache servers